ITensor/website/docs/cppv3/classes/index.md

 # Index #

 An Index represents a single tensor index with fixed dimension.
-Copies of an Index compare equal unless their _prime levels_ and _tags_ are set to different values.
+Copies of an Index compare equal unless their _tags_ are different.

 An Index carries a TagSet, a set of _tags_ which are small strings that specify properties of the Index to help distinguish it from other Indices.
+There is a special tag which is referred to as the _integer tag_ or _prime level_ which can be incremented or decremented with special priming functions.

 Internally, an Index has a fixed id number, which is how the ITensor library knows two indices are copies of a single original Index.
-Index objects must have the same id, as well as the same prime level and tags to compare equal.
+Index objects must have the same id, as well as the tags to compare equal.

 Index is defined in "itensor/index.h".